-Physics

-Prerequisites: Biology, Chemistry

-Co-requisite: Algebra 2
+Physics Full Year - 6 Credits Offered in Grades 11, 12 Prerequisites: Biology, Chemistry Co-requisite: Algebra 2

 This course approaches the study of physics from both an applied and conceptual point of view.
 Lectures and presentations cover traditional topics of physics from the areas of motion, work, power and energy, wave phenomenon and electricity.
 Whenever possible, historical and philosophical connections will be made to the topic at hand.
 An extended lab in a rotating drop schedule supports and enhances the topics studied.
 This course meets the Science credit requirement for graduation.